Keep your code flowing

 # Create a release branch

-tbdflow release -v "2.1.0"
+tbdflow branch -t release -n "2.1.0"

 # Complete a feature branch

-tbdflow complete -t feature -n "user-profile-page"
+tbdflow complete -t feat -n "user-profile-page"

 # Complete a release branch (this will be tagged v2.1.0)